This post looks at how to containerize a full-stack web app powered by Flask and Vue and deploy it to Heroku using Gitlab CI.

 in thedefault.conf

-file with the environmental variablePORT
+file with the environment variablePORT

 supplied by Heroku.